 - Facility to import EWay Bill Data into GSTR1

-Ideally, every EWay Bill generated is a sub-set of the invoice with additional details on location where the goods are to be transported, distance, Transporter’s ID etc. In the 31st GST Council meeting, the authorities announced the linking of GSTR 1 with E-way Bills (EWB) inn order to check GST non-compliance.
-Read here to know more about the same.
+Ideally, every EWay Bill generated is a sub-set of the invoice with additional details on location where the goods are to be transported, distance, Transporter’s ID etc. In the 31st GST Council meeting, the authorities announced the linking of GSTR 1 with E-way Bills (EWB) in order to check GST non-compliance.

 - eWay Bill Integrated with NHAI’s FASTag

 Central tax officers have detected 3,626 cases of GST evasion/violations involving Rs 15,278.18 crore during April-December period involving eway bills.
 Hence, the GST e-way bill system is integrated with NHAI’s FASTag mechanism from April 2019 to help track movement of goods and check GST evasion.

 Some transporters complete multiple trips on a single e-way bill.
 An integration of NHAI’s FASTag with eway bill will help authorities know the exact location of the vehicle and when and how many times it has crossed NHAI’s toll plaza.

 The move would improve operational efficiencies across the country’s logistics landscape.
 With these changes such as automatic calculation of distance between two locations via PIN codes and one e-way bill for one invoice, coupled with greater focus on RFIDenabled vehicles, tracking the consignments would be easier.

 Vehicles caught without e-way bills can be levied a penalty or can lead to confiscation of goods.